rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

 System.out.println(map.getClass()); // java.util.concurrent.ConcurrentHashMap
 ````

-We use a ConcurrentMap reference, although the actual class returned is likely
+We use a `ConcurrentMap` reference, although the actual class returned is likely
-ConcurrentHashMap.
+`ConcurrentHashMap`.
 The particular class is not guaranteed; it will just be a class that
-implements the interface ConcurrentMap.
+implements the interface `ConcurrentMap`.

-Finally, we can rewrite our groupingBy() example from Chapter 4 to use a parallel
+Finally, we can rewrite our `groupingBy()` example to use a parallel
 stream and parallel reduction:

 ````